-The mean through the thickness fiber orientation tensor components a{xx} , a{yy} , and a{zz} for the scanned samples are presented in Table 1A,B,C. For the two thicknesses considered, the a{xx} displays a consistent distribution of the computed mean values at the scanned positions a, b, and c.
-Stadler et al.28 made a similar consideration when the FO along the flow direction was nearly constant.
-For the thicknesses 1.6 and 3 mm, the range of the mean value for the orientation tensor component a{xx} , considering all the extracted samples, was equal to 0.05 and 0.06, respectively.
-Comparing a{xx} , a difference of 7.5% and 13% between scanned position c and f was detected for the 1.6 and 3 mm thickness, respectively.
+The mean through the thickness fibre orientation tensor components a{xx} , a{yy} and a{zz} for the scanned samples are presented in Table 1(a), 1(b) and 1(c).
+For the two thicknesses considered, the a{xx} displays a consistent distribution of the computed mean values at the scanned positions a, b, and c.
+Stadler et al. 28 made a similar consideration when the FO along the flow direction was nearly constant.
+For the thicknesses 1.6 mm and 3 mm, the range of the mean value for the orientation tensor component a{xx} , considering all the extracted samples, was equal to 0.05 and 0.06 respectively.
+Comparing a{xx} , a difference of 7.5% and 13% between scanned position c and f was detected for the 1.6 mm and for the 3 mm thickness respectively.

-Moreover, it is interesting to note that the scanned positions d, e, and f show a lower fiber alignment in the core only.
+Moreover, it is interesting to note that the scanned positions d, e and f show a lower fibre alignment in the core only.
 An analysis of the off-diagonal matrix components for the above mentioned scanned positions shows that the a{xy} ranged between 0.22 and -0.03 for the 1.6 mm specimen and between 0.02 and -0.19 for the 3 mm specimen.
-In Figure 8, the orientation component a{xy} for the six scanned positions is plotted.
+In Fig. 8 the orientation component a{xy} for the six scanned positions is plotted.